Mozer/ComfyUI-VibeVoice-exl3/README.md

 ## Installation
 - Windows: install precompiled flash-attention-2 and exllamav3 then install these comfy nodes
-- Linux: install as comfyUI nodes
+- Linux: just install as comfyUI nodes

 flash-attention-2
 It's difficult to compile under Windows, so here are the links for the compiled whl for flash-attention-2: here https://huggingface.co/lldacing/flash-attention-windows-wheel/tree/main

 You can find out your version of Python, Torch, cuda in comfyui - menu - Help - about

 Below, I'm using python 3.11, torch 2.6.0, and cuda126.
 For other versions, please refer to the links above (or compile yourself).
 For flash-attention, it's important to match the version of python, torch, and cuda.
 For exllama, the main requirement is that the version of python matches.
+If you can't find any suitable compiled versions of flash-attention, you can compile them yourself using the following guide: https://www.reddit.com/r/Oobabooga/comments/1jq3uj9/guide_getting_flash_attention_2_working_on/

 exllamav3-v0.0.6
-then install exllamav3 v0.0.6 drom here (choses one based on your python version) https://github.com/mozer/exllamav3/releases/tag/v0.0.6
+then install exllamav3 v0.0.6 drom here (choose one based on your python version) https://github.com/mozer/exllamav3/releases/tag/v0.0.6

 ```
 cd C:\DATA\SD\ComfyUI_windows_portable_nvidia\ComfyUI_windows_portable\python_embeded